DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 - Multiple world titles as both junior and adult[29].
 - Recognized for sportsmanship and innovative vision for the sport.

-He is also described as founder of The Champions Network, an initiative aimed at growing shooting sports through media[35][36].
+He is also described as founder of The Champions Network, an initiative aimed at growing shooting sports through media.
 Through roles as competitor, coach, and entrepreneur, the source emphasizes that David remains “at heart, the wide-eyed kid who fell in love with a shotgun,” channeling that passion into everything he does.

 ##### 3.1.4.2 Relationship with Perazzi & Equipment